-Goa might be India’s smallest state, but what it lacks in size it makes up for in beauty, culture and personality.
-Home to the country’s best beaches, nightlife and rainforests, the long coastal region sits south of Mumbai and is neighbored by the state of Karnataka (of which Bengaluru a.k.a.
+Goa might be India’s smallest state, but what it lacks in size it makes up for in beauty, culture, and personality.
+Home to the country’s best beaches, nightlife, and rainforests, the long coastal region sits south of Mumbai and is neighbored by the state of Karnataka (of which Bengaluru a.k.a.
 Bangalore is the capital) to the east and south.
-This makes it a very popular holiday destination for city-dwelling young professional Indians who are ready to party, or relax, or both.
+This makes it a very popular holiday destination for city-dwelling young professional Indians who are ready to party, relax, or both.

 A visit or extended stay in Goa is best from October to March, known as ‘season’ time.
-Goan businesses mark their years from season to season and very few businesses outside of capital Panaji stay open through the off season.
-Cafes, restaurants, and most accommodation closing due to the heavy monsoon conditions experienced in the area.
+Goan businesses mark their years from season to season and very few businesses outside of the capital Panaji stay open through the off-season.
+Cafes, restaurants, and most accommodations closing due to the heavy monsoon conditions experienced in the area.

 As the sun begins to set you’ll want to head to Eva Cafe or Good Place for the best sunset views.
-As the festivities begin be sure to check out the famous Curlies Beach Shack, top spot for late nights and good food, or pre-game at Candy Shot Bar, where the barstaff are part of India’s only all women and LGBTQ+ bartending crew Mr Bartender, serving shots, alongside Pan Asian food prepared by a female chef.
-Romeo Lane Goa and 11 Eleven Beach Club & Resort typically host the best club nights and OHM Anjuna is the spot for after parties and watching the sunrise.
+As the festivities begin be sure to check out the famous Curlies Beach Shack, a top spot for late nights and good food, or pre-game at Candy Shot Bar, where the bar staff are part of India’s only all-women-and-LGBTQ+ bartending crew Mr Bartender, serving shots, alongside Pan Asian food prepared by a female chef.
+Romeo Lane Goa and 11 Eleven Beach Club & Resort typically host the best club nights and OHM Anjuna is the spot for after-parties and watching the sunrise.

 Undoubtedly home to one of Goa’s most beautiful stretches of beach, the village of Palolem in South Goa has been a popular spot for over a decade now.
-It’s not as built up as North Goa and there’s little in the way of late night partying.
+It’s not as built up as North Goa and there’s little in the way of late-night partying.
 The area was full of international backpackers before the pandemic, but times have changed and it’s much quieter now.
-However, the quality of accommodation and cafes remain high.
+However, the quality of accommodation and cafes remains high.

 For drop-in yoga, Palm Forest Palolem is the best of the bunch.
 A gorgeous boutique hotel at the north end of the beach, the owners are very happy to have non-guests attend the yoga classes which are led by South Goa’s finest instructors.
 Kayaking is also very popular on Palolem Beach, you can find kayaks dotted along the shore.
 Similarly, you’ll find fishing boats offering a boat ride to Butterfly Beach, which is worthwhile as you’ll likely spot dolphins on your voyage.
 If you’re in need of new threads, boutique vendor Bunti sells local textiles and elegant styles.